Baseball: Dodgers rally past Astros to force Game Seven

 “He’s really tough with that fastball up in the zone and a good slider.
 I was just trying to get the barrel on the ball and hope for something good and it worked out for me,” he said.

-Taylor has reached base safely 26 times this post-season, a franchise record.
+Taylor has reached base safely 26 times this post-season, a Dodgers franchise record.

 Dodgers slugger Joc Pederson hit a solo 373-foot blast in the bottom of the seventh to provide the National League champions with an insurance run, and reliever Kenley Jansen came in during the eighth inning for a drama-free six-out save.